Lbrooks13/PP3-Battleships-Game/README.md

 - End of Level Tally - All outcomes from acquiring Secret A, Secret B and the Weapon must be able to display at the end of level screen.
 Scenarios tested :

-Weapon - True
+Weapon - True,
-Secret A - False
+Secret A - False,
 Secret B - False

-Weapon - True
+Weapon - True,
-Secret A - True
+Secret A - True,
 Secret B - False

-Weapon - True
+Weapon - True,
-Secret A - True
+Secret A - True,
 Secret B - True

-Weapon - False
+Weapon - False,
-Secret A - True
+Secret A - True,
 Secret B - True

-Weapon - False
+Weapon - False,
-Secret A - False
+Secret A - False,
 Secret B - True

-Weapon - False
+Weapon - False,
-Secret A - False
+Secret A - False,
 Secret B - False

-Weapon - False
+Weapon - False,
-Secret A - True
+Secret A - True,
 Secret B - False

-Weapon - False
+Weapon - False,
-Secret A - False
+Secret A - False,
 Secret B - True

 All scenarios, PASS.